Fatima119/Task-IOT-3/README.md

 Write the port for example "4432"
-Write the name of the folder containing the project files Write the desired file such as index.php, then enter Snapshots showing how it works :
+Write the name of the folder containing the project files Write the desired file such as index.php, then enter

-Before submitting the value, look carefully at the URL :